jckantor/CBE32338/README.md

 # CBE 32338 Process Control Laboratory

-This repository comprises a collection of Jupyter/Python notebooks in support of **CBE 30338 Chemical Process Control** taught at the University of Notre Dame.
+This repository comprises a collection of Jupyter/Python notebooks supporting the hands on learning of process control in the laboratory sessions associated with **CBE 32338 Chemical Process Control** taught at the University of Notre Dame.

-The links below display the notebooks as regular HTML web pages.
-From there you can run the notebook on [Google Colaboratory](https://colab.research.google.com) or download to run on your own laptop.
-To run on your own laptop you will need to install Jupyter and Python 3, such as the excellent [Anaconda distribution from Continuum Analytics](https://www.continuum.io/downloads).
+The links below display the notebooks as HTML web pages.
+You can download these notebooks to run on your own laptop.
+To run on your own laptop you will need to install Jupyter and Python 3, such as the [Anaconda distribution from Continuum Analytics](https://www.continuum.io/downloads).

 Please let me know (jeff at nd.edu) if you any thoughts or suggestions on how these notebooks could be improved for